By clicking any link on this page you are giving your consent for us to set cookies. For more information please see our Cookies Policy.

 Holidays in Croatia offer wonderful sand and shingle beaches, historic towns and cities and a fascinating culture just waiting to be discovered.
 It’s fast becoming a favourite with British holidaymakers and it isn’t hard to see why.
 Couples will love the romance of the narrow winding streets and chic harbours, while families will find Blue Flag beaches, English speaking locals and lots of activities.
 If you prefer to explore there are opportunities to rent a car and discover the coastline, rural villages and waterfalls.

-With so many fantastic options, choosing the right place for your Croatia holidays can be difficult.
-Dubrovnik Riviera is on a separate stretch of coastline, south of Bosnia and Herzegovina’s coast, and is home to the cosmopolitan town of Dubrovnik.
-If you want to spend your days island hopping, head to Split Riviera, where you can book boat trips from the city of Split or spend days admiring its historic architecture and lively culture.
-And for Venetian architecture and unique views, Rovinj is on the Istrian Riviera.
+With so many fantastic options, choosing the right place for your Croatia holiday can be difficult.
+Take the cosmopolitan city of Dubrovnik, full of history and gorgeous beaches, which makes it ideal for families and couples.
+If you want to spend your days island hopping, head to the city of Split, where you can book a boat trip.
+Or, if you'd like to explore Split more you can spend days admiring its historic architecture and lively culture.
+And for Venetian architecture and unique views, make your way to Rovinj, there are also plenty of beaches too.

-Luxury holidays in Croatia centre around its wonderful cities and beaches.
+A luxury holiday in Croatia centres around the wonderful cities and beaches.
 It’s ideal for culture lovers wanting to admire the fascinating historical architecture of the towns, with winding streets full of designer shops and boutiques.
-Book boat tours and sail around the beautiful coastline or explore the national parks where you’ll find waterfalls and rolling green landscapes.
-When it comes to dining there are some excellent options, with classic Croatian choices as well as international menus featuring everything from Asian cuisine to Mediterranean favourites.
+Book boat tours and sail around the beautiful coastline or explore the national parks, where you’ll find waterfalls and rolling green landscapes.
+When it comes to dining there are some excellent options, with classic Croatian choices as well as international menus, featuring everything from Asian cuisine to Mediterranean favourites.

 With its dazzlingly translucent waters and pretty white pebble beaches, Croatia offers the perfect conditions for an unforgettable family holiday.